tommybear/ImGuiSharp/TDD.md

 ## Test Data & Fixtures
 - Maintain canonical JSON fixtures for representative frame inputs and expected draw command sequences.
 - Reuse deterministic pseudo-random seeds when fuzzing widget interactions.
-- Store small font atlases and glyph ranges in `tests/fixtures/` to keep repository size manageable.
+- Store small font atlases and glyph ranges in `tests/fixtures/` to keep repository size manageable; include an embedded Proggy Clean slice for deterministic text tests.

 ## Handling Regressions
 - When a bug is reported, first reproduce with a failing test.
 - Codify the scenario in the suite before applying the fix.
 - Add a changelog entry referencing the regression test to prevent recurrence.

+## Recent Additions To Cover
+- Text/Label layout using ascent/line-height; kerning (once added).
+- Child window scroll persistence and scrollbar dragging interactions.
+- Solid-fill commands do not sample atlas (TextureId == 0 binds white texture).